How to reduce waste

 Reusable nappies

-In West Sussex over 77,000 disposable nappies are sent to landfill every day.
+In the first 2.5 years of a baby's life, they will need at least 4,000 nappy changes.
+If using disposables, these nappies will be sent to general waste, which comes at a cost to the environment.
 These can take hundreds of years to decompose, as well as taking up a lot of space in your refuse bin.

 To avoid blocking your drains, follow Southern Water's advice on: